ZAWAJAN/Acapulco-Sensors/Camera/README.md

 - Takes a series of pictures with varying exposures
 - Creates an HDR image using [hdrgen](http://www.anyhere.com/) software
-- Via [Radiance](https://www.radiance-online.org/) software, it applies corrections defined during calibration proces to end up with a proper final HDR image
+- Via [Radiance](https://www.radiance-online.org/) software, it applies corrections defined during calibration process to end up with a proper final HDR image
 - Additionally measures luminosity value with an Ambient2Click sensor, for later validation.

 ## Table of Contents